My name is Samantha Allemann and I’m a freelance writer and editor.

-At 16, I sourced a fake ID to get me into gigs, not so I could drink, but so I could diligently take notes about the show and submit my reviews to street press.
+At 16, I sourced a fake ID to get me into music gigs, not to drink, but so I could diligently take notes about the show and submit my reviews to street press.

-I was the sub-editor of Pip Australian Permaculture magazine for several years so I also know how to work with writers (and when is the right time to plant potatoes).
+I was the sub-editor of Pip Australian Permaculture magazine for several years, so I also know how to work with writers (and when is the right time to plant potatoes).

 I pride myself on my ability to work quickly while still producing quality work.
-I always meet my deadlines and offer speedy turnarounds; an ability my editors have praised me for.
+I always meet my deadlines and offer speedy turnarounds; something my editors have praised me for.

 You may have heard me on 3RRR FM playing music and speaking in my radio voice, but these days I mostly talk to my child, cats and house plants.